ariutta/jsonld-rx/README.md

 This is a work-in-progress.
 It will be an [RxJS](https://github.com/Reactive-Extensions/RxJS) wrapper for [jsonld.js](https://github.com/digitalbazaar/jsonld.js), but it is currently just a slimmed-down version of `jsonld.js`, without any `RxJS` integration.

-From pre-existing code, I stripped out any functionality not in the jsonld.js API and moved it into jsonld-rx-extra.
+From pre-existing code, I stripped out any functionality not in the `jsonld.js` API and moved it into `jsonld-rx-extra`.

-TODO: It's working without a Node.js cache, but there's a problem with the superagent-cache when there are redirects.
+TODO: It's working without a Node.js cache, but there's a problem with redirects when `superagent-cache` is enabled.

 ## Installation